Jamsheedy/spotify-scrape/README.md

 # Azure Synapse Analytics Repository

-This repo contains everything you need to stand up and manage a collection of Azure Synapse pipelines, dataflows, and helper scripts—organized into four distinct sub-projects:
+This repo contains a collection of Azure Synapse pipelines, dataflows, and helper scripts—organized into four distinct sub-projects:

 1. **appserver**
 2. **clash-of-clans-warehouse** _(decommissioned)_